 We soon left the busy town of Santa Cruz behind us and were surrounded again by fields and hills.
 I saw the houses diminish by the minute.
 The moment the asphalt road became a dirt road and I hadn’t seen another house for about 15 minutes, I became just a tad worried.

 Off the beaten path would be the official term and correct answer.
 The reason Costa Ricans don’t know about Los Pargos is because it is almost non-existent.
 It can only be reached by dirt roads and there are no more than a few hundreds of local inhabitants.

 On the last portion of our trip, our bus got stuck because they were working on the road.
 The bus driver, clearly frustrated, told us to get off.
 So, there I was, in the middle of absolutely nowhere, with a heavy backpack and hardly any water, with no other choice than to start walking in the direction our driver had pointed to.

 It was just me, my travel companion and an older lady.

-I examined my foot and saw 2 red dots.
-Shit.
-Something bit me and I had no idea what it was.
+I examined my foot and saw two red dots.
+Oh no. Something bit me and I had no idea what it was.
 I immediately recalled a horror story my parents had repeatedly told me about a girl who’d nearly died this way had she not been picked up by a helicopter and dropped off at the nearest hospital.

 My attempts to stay calm failed miserably, as I thought of all the deadly creatures Costa Rica is home to.
 My panicky brain could think of only one solution: someone had to suck out the poison.
 I started pressing my friend to do it.
 He obviously wasn’t keen on the idea.
 However, I was convinced it was the only thing that could prevent my untimely death.
 I kept insisting and eventually he caved.
 If that isn’t friendship I don’t know what is…